Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 green letter club

-Recently, I did an interview about how Earth's climates have changed over the past 4.6 billion years.
-It is a technical subject and I had to increase my skills in order to feed the exchange with my interlocutor.
+Recently, I did an interview on how the Earth's climates have changed over the past 4.6 billion years.
+It's a technical subject and I had to improve my skills in order to feed the exchange with my interlocutor.
 I really wanted to understand and synthesize the subject.
 My goal was to share with as many people as possible the evolutions of the Earth since its origin.
-It becomes almost scientific mediation.
+It almost becomes scientific mediation .

-Do you think we are starting to talk more often about global warming?
+Do you think we're starting to talk more often about global warming?

-For a few months now, we've been feeling a little tremor.
+In recent months we feel a little tremor.
 The teams at TF1 and France 2 are beginning to be formed.
 But there is still a lack of general culture and understanding of the subject.

 green letter club